 CFP: The Line Crossed Us 2021: New Directions in Critical Border Studies

-Building on the success of our first conference in 2019, the Lethbridge Border Studies group will host our second conference online June 10-11, 2021.
-More than 60 scholars, activists, and artists from around the world will be joining us.
-You can view the program here and register here.
+Building on the success of our first conference in 2019, the Lethbridge Border Studies group hosted our second conference online June 10-11, 2021.
+More than 60 scholars, activists, and artists from around the world joined us for two days of global conversations about borders.
+You can view the program here.

-Two events are free and open to the public!
+Two events were free and open to the public!

-On Thursday June 10 at 11am (MDT) Dr. Benjamin Hoy will deliver the keynote address, “A Line of Blood and Dirt: Creating the Canada-United States Border across Indigenous Lands.”
+On Thursday June 10 at 11am (MDT) Dr. Benjamin Hoy delivered the keynote address, “A Line of Blood and Dirt: Creating the Canada-United States Border across Indigenous Lands.”
 Dr. Hoy is an Assistant Professor of History and the director of the Historical GIS Lab at the University of Saskatchewan.
 He has published on a wide range of topics including Indigenous history, borderlands, game-based learning, Indigenous representations in board games, and extradition policy.
-Please register for this event here.

-On Friday June 11 at 11am (MDT) four artists, activists, and scholars will present their work in a panel titled "Creative Defiance in the US-Mexico Borderlands."
-Please register for this event here.
+On Friday June 11 at 11am (MDT) four artists, activists, and scholars presented their work in a panel titled "Creative Defiance in the US-Mexico Borderlands."

 For more information please contact us at firstname.lastname@example.org